Texas Motorcycle Helmet Laws Explained

 In many cases, this insurance is not high enough to actually cover your full needs after an auto accident, and you should speak with an attorney if you or a family member is injured in a motorcycle accident.
 However, you must carry this motorcycle health insurance if you want to ride your motorcycle without a helmet, even if you will need additional coverage after an injury.

 The helmet law as it stands today is already the product of various changes.
 Before 2009, the Texas motorcycle helmet law required riders to carry medical insurance with at least $10,000 of coverage before they could ride without a helmet.
 This ended in 2009 when Gov. Rick Perry removed that minimum threshold.
 While your medical insurance still needs to meet the statutory requirements for motorcycle health coverage, a $10,000 coverage minimum is no longer a part of that.
+If you aren’t sure what your health insurance covers regarding motorcycle accident injuries, speak to a qualified Fort Worth motorcycle attorney today.

 It is yet to be seen how this law will change in the future since this proposed law is still going through the legislative process and has not been passed into law.
+The bill has been kicked around the legislative body since early 2019, and has its share of opponents.

 Does Wearing a Helmet Affect a Motorcycle Accident Lawsuit?